-“Negativity has a knack for spreading, particularly at companies that don’t take it seriously,” said Katherine Vanderford, Director of Customer Success for WorkHound.
+“Negativity has a knack for spreading, particularly at companies that don’t take it seriously,” said Katherine Vanderford, Head of Operations for WorkHound.
 “When their workforce thins out and they start losing customers, the damage can be tough to reverse.”

 Wherever your employee dynamics currently stand, it’s wise to consider your approach to feedback — both in how you request it from your workers and in how you react to it — long before an issue arises.
 The way you handle negativity sets the tone for everyone around you.
 And if being better in conflict feels overwhelming, don’t worry — there are plenty of ways to check your perspective.

 The next time you catch yourself having a knee-jerk reaction, here are some practices to avoid and embrace:

 Alright, it’s easier said than done.
 But think about it: How many times have you let your feelings jump ahead of the actual situation at hand?
 Whether it’s about you or a team member, oftentimes the best way to process negative feedback is to take a step back.